Information & Downloads

 The ‘Wings of Change’ DVD is presented by naturalist, TV presenter and author Nick Baker.
 Colourful animation graphics, characters and pause to 'ask the audience' moments captivate viewers as the story of changing farms and landscapes, and its effects on wildlife is revealed.
 Suitable for children aged 5 - 11 it is approximately 25 minutes long.
 The DVD can be used in conjunction with the educational material to bring the learning experience to life when a visit from the Trust is not practical, or as a reminder of the story after a visit.
 Available from the Trust website for £16 plus £3.50 postage and packing. (go to sales link on right)

 Pellet Dissection Kit Barn Owl Trust Pellet Dissection Pack.
 Contains everything you need to dissect a Barn Owl Pellet (or any other pellet).
 Contains tweezers, magnifier, wooden probe, gloves, safety sheet and leaflet.
 Also includes 1 large free sample Barn Owl Pellet or 2 smaller depending on time of year.
 Price £4.99.
 See link to sales page on right.
-For schools or educators wanting larger quantities of pellets these are sometimes available from the trust at certain times of the year.
+(NB if the link doesn't work it means the Pellet Packs are out of stock) For schools or educators wanting larger quantities of pellets these are sometimes available from the trust at certain times of the year.
 Please phone the office or email info for details.